Energy ? Resilience

 Building a world of resilient communities

-The post The Case for Local, Community-led Sustainable Energy Programs appeared first on Resilience.
+The post Shared Renewables Hold Big Potential for Communities Left Out of Clean Energy Programs appeared first on Resilience.

 by Joe Romm

 18 Jul 2017 at 4:03am

 On Saturday, we reported that a leaked draft of Energy Secretary Rick Perry?s grid study obtained by Bloomberg debunks his attack on renewable energy.
 ThinkProgress has now obtained a copy of that draft, and it has many more surprises???or, rather, findings that are fairly well known to energy experts but may come as an unpleasant surprise to Perry and the White House.

 The post Coal and Nuclear are Uneconomic???More Bombshells from Perry?s Draft Grid Study appeared first on Resilience.

 Energy Democracy: A Response to Trump?s Climate Wrecking Agenda